Alfred Pennyworth: Pre-Crisis

 Ironically, Alfred's loyalty would lead him to become a member of Batman's rogue's gallery: While pushing Batman and Robin out of the way of a falling boulder, Alfred was seemingly killed in Detective Comics #328 (June 1964).
 It was revealed in Detective Comics #356 (October 1966) that he had been revived by a scientist named Brandon Crawford.

-His attempt at regeneration resulted in a dramatic change: Alfred awoke from his apparent death with pasty white skin with circular markings, superhuman powers, including telekinesis, and a desire to destroy Batman and Robin.

-Calling himself the Outsider, he indirectly battled the Dynamic Duo on a number of occasions, using others as his puppets—the Grasshopper Gang in Detective #334, Zatanna in Detective #336, and even the Batmobile itself in Detective #340—and generally only appeared as a mocking voice over the radio.
+His attempt at regeneration gave Alfred pale white skin, superhuman powers, including telekinesis, and a desire to destroy Batman and Robin.
+Calling himself the Outsider, he indirectly battled Batman and Robin on a number of occasions, using others as his puppets.
 He did not physically appear in the comics until Detective #356, when he is bathed again in the rays of the regeneration machine during a struggle with Batman, and returns to normal, with no memory of his time as a supervillain.
-His time as the Outsider is collected in Showcase Presents: Batman Volumes 1 and 2.

 Alfred was later reunited with his long-lost daughter, Julia Remarque, though this element was not included in Post-Crisis comics.
 Her mother was the war heroine Mademoiselle Marie, whom Alfred had met while working as an intelligence agent in occupied France during World War II.